e271828e/Flight.jl/docs/notes/design/framework_design.md

 ## 12. Runtime periphery (axis 6)

 GUI, input devices, network I/O and logging, and the concurrency model binding them to the §11 loop.
-The architecture and data-exchange machinery below are settled;
-residual sub-questions are listed in §15.
+Settled in full: architecture and data exchange (§12.1–§12.6), loop scheduling and thread policy (§12.7), the next-snapshot wait (§12.8), shutdown (§12.9), and the mid-run mutation doctrine (§12.10).

 ### 12.1 No shared mutable model: staged writes, snapshot reads